-Another option for music lovers would be crate digging at one of Paris’ record stores, such as Lucky Records, which specializes in Madonna collectibles!
+Another option for music lovers would be crate digging at a record store, such as Lucky Records, which specializes in Madonna collectibles.

 There are a handful of places in Paris where you can catch absolutely amazing views of the city.

 The Arc de Triomphe, Eiffel Tower, Montparnasse Tower, and Sacre-Couer Basilica are 4 amazing spots to get a bird’s-eye view in Paris.

 Paris isn’t the only happening place in France.
 I highly recommend setting aside at least 1 day to take a day trip outside the city.

 For more ideas on where to go on a day trip, check out my post on this very topic!